youssef2002-achkir/Inventory-System-App/README.md

 # JPTDA
- Java Mobile Application With Tenserflow/python Models for object detection
+ Java Mobile Application With For manging an entreprise storage.